rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 ## Glossary

 **AGV (Automated Guided Vehicle):** Self-driving material handling equipment used in warehouses and factories for transporting goods without human operators.

+**Air-Gapped:** A network security measure where a computer or network is physically isolated from unsecured networks, including the internet.
+Air-gapped facilities require all systems to operate without external connectivity, making cloud-dependent solutions unusable.

 **AprilTag:** A visual fiducial system using square black-and-white markers with encoded IDs.
 Designed for robust detection and precise pose estimation from camera images.
 Developed at University of Michigan.
 The "36h11" family (recommended for this application) uses a 6×6 data grid with 11-bit Hamming distance error correction, providing 587 unique tags with excellent detection reliability and minimal false positives.